ajot/alexa-guided-walkthrough-using-node-sdk/part-1/README.md

 1. Create the skill in the Alexa Developer Console.
     *   Create a new skill at developer.amazon.com.
 Call it "Memory Challenge."
     *   Give it an invocation name of "memory game."
-    *   Click on JSON Editor and paste [this](https://github.com/ajot/alexa-guided-walkthrough-using-node-sdk/blob/master/part-1/interaction-model.json) interaction model.
+    *   Click on JSON Editor and paste this [interaction model](https://github.com/ajot/alexa-guided-walkthrough-using-node-sdk/blob/master/part-1/interaction-model.json).
-    *   lick Save and Build Model.
+    *   Click Save and Build Model.
 2. Create a new AWS Lambda function by following the steps [here](https://github.com/alexa/skill-sample-nodejs-fact/blob/en-US/instructions/2-lambda-function.md), using [this final code](https://github.com/ajot/alexa-guided-walkthrough-using-node-sdk/blob/master/part-1/index.js).
-3. In the Alexa Developer Console, test your skill in the Test tab by typing the phrase “open memory challenge.”
+3. In the Alexa Developer Console, test your skill in the Test tab by typing the phrase “_open memory challenge_”

 ## Source Code for this walkthrough